Rozonda Thomas

-Rozonda Ocielian Thomas (born February 27, 1971), also known by her stage name Chilli, is an American singer, dancer and actress who is a member of the group TLC, one of the best-selling girl groups of the late 1990s.
+Rozonda Ocielian Thomas, also known by her stage name Chilli, is an American singer, dancer and actress who is a member of the group TLC, one of the best-selling girl groups of the late 1990s.

 Early life

-Thomas was born in Columbus, Georgia and graduated from Benjamin Elijah Mays High School in 1989.
-Her father, Abdul Ali, is of Indian Bengali and Arab descent, while her mother, Ava Thomas, is African American and Native American descent.
+Thomas was born in Columbus, Georgia.
+She later moved to Atlanta to be with her mother and graduated from Benjamin Elijah Mays High School in 1989.
+Her father, Abdul Ali, is of Indian Bengali and Arab descent, (Note: He is a descendant of Moksad Ali, a Bengali Muslim trader from Hooghly who immigrated to the United States before the partition of India and married an African American woman, Ella Blackman.
+Among their children was the entertainer Bardu Ali.) while her mother, Ava Thomas, is of African American and Native American descent.

 Thomas, who had been raised by her mother, later allowed the Sally Jessy Raphael television talk show to air footage of her meeting her father for the first time in 1996, when she was 25.

 When she was a child, her great-grandmother, whom she called Big Mama, took her to the Seventh-day Adventist Church.

 Music career

 1991-present: TLC

 Thomas was first a dancer for Damian Dame.
 In 1991, she joined TLC, replacing founding member Crystal Jones, and was nicknamed "Chilli" by Lisa Lopes so that the group could retain the name TLC.
 The group went on to sell over 65 million records worldwide and became the best-selling American girl group of all-time; only the Spice Girls had sold more.
 Chilli has won four Grammy Awards for her work with TLC.

 In the spring of 1995, Thomas appeared and participated in the track "Freedom (Theme from Panther)" first appeared on the soundtrack to Melvin Van Peebles' movie Panther as TLC, along with SWV, Xscape, En Vogue, Jade, Brownstone and others.

 Since the death of group member Lisa "Left Eye" Lopes in April 2002, Thomas and Tionne "T-Boz" Watkins have occasionally performed as a duo.
 In 2009, Thomas and Watkins performed a series of concerts in Asia.

 In late 2011, VH1 announced plans to produce a biopic on TLC to air in 2013.
 Thomas and Watkins signed on as producers.
 Actress and singer Keke Palmer portrayed Thomas in CrazySexyCool: The TLC Story.

 In 2019, Thomas lost her voice and was ordered by doctors not to sing.
 TLC then had to cancel their singing for the California State Fair and the Stanislaus State Fair.